ksoze84/sokore/README.md

 #### Merging the state

-Overwrite the state is the default mode on kore.setState, but you can configure the kore to merge.
+Overwrite the state is the default mode for the kore object setState, but you can configure the kore to merge.
 This can be usefull for refactor old class components.

 ```tsx
 class CountHandler extends Kore<{chairs:number, tables:number, rooms:number}> {